Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week6.md

-# Translating text to RDF
+# Translating text into RDF
-During this sixth week it has been proposed how to perform the first approach for the translation of text format triples to RDF format triples, using dbpedia spotlight for Name Entity Recognition.
+During this sixth week it has been proposed how to perform the first approach for the translation of text format triples into RDF format triples, using dbpedia spotlight for Name Entity Recognition.
 In addition, new improvements have been introduced to the pipeline in relation to correlations.

-## Strategy for translating text to RDF
+## Strategy for translating text into RDF

 So far we have focused on processing the DBpedia abstract to split it into very simple sentences, so that we could form triples with the structure `subject | predicate | object`.
 To give an example, for the description of a book called Animalia, with 343 characters one of the extracted sentences is `Animalia | was published in | 1986`.